kenatiod/MUT/Understanding Machine Understanding.md

 {Insert picture of the ENIAC.}

 It was not until the early 1950s that researchers began to explore the possibility of using computers to simulate intelligent behavior.
 In 1951, [Marvin Minsky](https://en.wikipedia.org/wiki/Marvin_Minsky) and Dean Edmonds built [SNARC](https://en.wikipedia.org/wiki/Stochastic_Neural_Analog_Reinforcement_Calculator) (Stochastic Neural Analog Reinforcement Calculator), the first artificial neural network, using 3000 vacuum tubes to simulate a network of 40 neurons.
-This was a significant step towards modeling the brain and expanding the potential of computers beyond arithmetic calculations.In 1955, Allen Newell and Herbert A. Simon created the "Logic Theorist", the first program deliberately engineered to mimic the problem solving skills of a human.
+This was a significant step towards modeling the brain and expanding the potential of computers beyond arithmetic calculations.In 1955, [Allen Newell](https://en.wikipedia.org/wiki/Allen_Newell) and [Herbert A. Simon](https://en.wikipedia.org/wiki/Herbert_A._Simon) created the "Logic Theorist", the first program deliberately engineered to mimic the problem solving skills of a human.
 It would eventually prove 38 of the first 52 theorems in [Russell and Whitehead's Principia Mathematica](https://en.wikipedia.org/wiki/Principia_Mathematica), and find new and more elegant proofs for some.
 This demonstrated the potential for computers to engage in reasoning and marked the beginning of the "symbolic" approach to AI.

 {Insert picture of Marvin Minsky and Dean Edmonds with SNARC}
 ### B.2 -- The Birth of Artificial Intelligence as a Field

-The same year, John McCarthy coined the term "artificial intelligence" in his proposal for the Dartmouth Conference, which took place in the summer of 1956.
+The same year, [John McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)) coined the term "artificial intelligence" in his proposal for the Dartmouth Conference, which took place in the summer of 1956.
 This gathering of leading researchers defined the scope and goals of AI, marking the birth of the field as a distinct discipline.
 Attendees included McCarthy, Minsky, Newell and Simon, all of whom would become pivotal figures in AI in the following decades.These early visionaries and milestones set the stage for the rapid development of AI in the second half of the 20th century.
 Their contributions laid the theoretical and technological foundations that would be built upon by subsequent generations of researchers.

-Early successes included the General Problem Solver (GPS) program, which could solve logical problems, and Joseph Weizenbaum's ELIZA, a natural language processing program that could engage in simple conversations.
+Early successes included the [General Problem Solver (GPS) program](https://en.wikipedia.org/wiki/General_Problem_Solver#:~:text=General%20Problem%20Solver%20(GPS)%20is,works%20with%20means–ends%20analysis.), which could solve logical problems, and [Joseph Weizenbaum's](https://en.wikipedia.org/wiki/Joseph_Weizenbaum) [ELIZA](https://en.wikipedia.org/wiki/ELIZA), a natural language processing program that could engage in simple conversations.
 While the philosophical questions they grappled with remain subjects of debate, their work established AI as a rich and compelling area of inquiry that would go on to transform multiple fields and industries.

 ### B.3 -- Paradigm Shifts and Breakthroughs

-However, early AI systems were limited by the "knowledge acquisition bottleneck" - the difficulty of encoding human knowledge into rules that computers could follow, and the rapid progress in AI during the 1960s and early 1970s led to inflated expectations and hype around the potential of the technology.
-When these lofty promises failed to materialize, funding dried up and interest waned, leading to a period from 1974 to 1980 that became known as the "First AI Winter".
+However, early AI systems were limited by the [knowledge acquisition bottleneck](https://www.ijcai.org/Proceedings/2020/0687.pdf) - the difficulty of encoding human knowledge into rules that computers could follow, and the rapid progress in AI during the 1960s and early 1970s led to inflated expectations and hype around the potential of the technology.
+When these lofty promises failed to materialize, funding dried up and interest waned, leading to a period from 1974 to 1980 that became known as the [First AI Winter](https://www.holloway.com/g/making-things-think/sections/the-first-ai-winter-19741980).
 The term "AI Winter" was coined by analogy to "nuclear winter" to describe this drastic cooling of enthusiasm and support for AI research.

 During this period, government funding in the US and UK was dramatically reduced as agencies became disillusioned with the lack of practical results.
 The British government essentially shut down AI research in all but two universities.
-Pioneering AI labs like MIT's Project MAC and the Stanford AI Lab faced budget cuts and staff departures.
+Pioneering AI labs like MIT's [Project MAC](https://en.wikipedia.org/wiki/MIT_Computer_Science_and_Artificial_Intelligence_Laboratory) and the Stanford AI Lab faced budget cuts and staff departures.

 Companies that had sprung up hoping to commercialize AI technologies folded as market demand failed to take off as quickly as expected.
 The challenges of commonsense reasoning and the limitations of narrow, rule-based systems became apparent.
 Overall, the First AI Winter represented a major setback for the field, as both the scientific research and commercial development of AI slowed significantly until renewed interest and funding began to pick up again in the 1980s.
 This led to a shift towards machine learning in the 1980s and 1990s, where instead of being explicitly programmed, systems learned from data.

-Key breakthroughs in this era included the development of backpropagation for training neural networks, the emergence of expert systems that could replicate human decision-making in narrow domains, and the victory of IBM's Deep Blue chess program over world champion Garry Kasparov in 1997.
+Key breakthroughs in this era included the development of backpropagation for training neural networks, the emergence of expert systems that could replicate human decision-making in narrow domains, and the victory of [IBM's Deep Blue](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)) chess program over world champion [Garry Kasparov](https://en.wikipedia.org/wiki/Garry_Kasparov) in 1997.

+{Insert image of Kasparov v.
+Deep Blue}

 The 21st century has seen an explosion of AI capabilities, driven by the convergence of big data, increased computing power, and new algorithmic techniques.
-Deep learning, which uses multi-layered neural networks to learn hierarchical representations from data, has achieved human-level or superhuman performance on tasks like image classification, speech recognition, and language translation.
-Other paradigm shifts include the rise of reinforcement learning, where agents learn through trial-and-error interaction with environments, and the development of large language models like GPT-3 that can generate human-like text and engage in open-ended dialogue.
+[Deep learning](https://en.wikipedia.org/wiki/Deep_learning), which uses multi-layered neural networks to learn hierarchical representations from data, has achieved human-level or superhuman performance on tasks like image classification, speech recognition, and language translation.
+Other paradigm shifts include the rise of [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning), where agents learn through trial-and-error interaction with environments, and the development of large language models like [GPT-3](https://en.wikipedia.org/wiki/GPT-3) that can generate human-like text and engage in open-ended dialogue.

+{Insert image of GPT-3 screen reply}

 As AI continues to advance at a rapid pace, shaping everything from scientific discovery to creative expression to business strategy, it's clear that humanity is living through a profound transformation - one that will redefine not just technology but the very nature of intelligence and the human-machine relationship.
 The story of AI is still being written, and its future chapters promise to be even more extraordinary than what has come before.